 Begin by creating a new experiment.
 You will add URL targeting, variations, audiences, and metrics to your experiment in later steps.

 Type a name and description for your new experiment.

 Set where your experiment will run.
 You can choose where your experiment runs or you can use pages for this instead.

 In general, if you want to add a simple URL to run an experiment just once, target the single URL.
 If, on the other hand, you plan to run experiments on this set of URLs regularly, you'll want to use pages.

-In Web experiments, you can use a combination of page triggers and conditions to tell Optimizely when to activate a page.
-These options are useful for single page applications (SPAs).
-In Performance Edge experiments, pages always activate immediately.
+In Optimizely Web Experimentation experiments, you can use a combination of page triggers and conditions to tell when to activate a page.
+These options are useful for single-page applications (SPAs).
+In Optimizely Performance Edge experiments, pages always activate immediately.
 See also set up a new page.